 In some countries, soy sauce is the preferred seasoning of choice and is more widely used than salt.

 White and brown rice are basic and cheap, often found in large 2-5 pound bags at the grocery store for under $5.
 They're perfect for bulking up meals or creating side dishes.
-Leftover cooked white rice can even be repurposed into Hot Dog Fried Rice or Quick Horchata (With Leftover Rice).
+Leftover cooked white rice can even be repurposed into Bacon Fried Rice or Quick Horchata (With Leftover Rice).

 Dry rice can last a very long time as long as it stays properly sealed, but again, like the dry pasta, if bugs are an issue, you may wish to consider freezing the rice for long term storage.